 Now that you know WHY you should have a blog, let’s talk about HOW you get a blog that does everything I’ve just described.

 Hire a copywriter who specializes in writing for mental health professionals.
 It’s as simple as that.
 You’ll work closely with your copywriter to make sure the blog reflects your voice and you’ll, of course, have editing power.

 And you’re in luck because I just happen to be that copywriter!
-So head on over to the contact page and send me a message and let’s find a time to talk about how we can work together!
-Happy blogging 🙂
+So contact me and let’s find a time to talk about how we can work together!
+Happy blogging!